andalenavals/momentsml/README.md

 Installation
 ------------

-We recommend to simply add the location of your clone of this directory to your PYTHONPATH.
+After installing the above dependencies, we recommend to simply add the location of your clone of this directory to your PYTHONPATH.

 To do so, if you use bash, add this line to your ``.bash_profile`` or ``.profile`` or equivalent file:

 	export PYTHONPATH=${PYTHONPATH}:/path/to/momentsml/

+You should then be able to ``import momentsml``.

 Directory structure